daksh03/SpringBoot-App/README.md

-**SpringBoot-Application**

-# Learnings
+# SpringBoot-Application

+The **@SpringBootApplication** annotation combines three annotations.
+Those three annotations are: @Configuration, @EnableAutoConfiguration, and @ComponentScan .

+- `@AutoConfiguration` : This annotation automatically configuring beans in the class path and automatically scans the dependencies according to the application need.
+- `@ComponentScan` : This annotation scans the components (@Component, @Service, etc.) in the package of annotated class and its sub-packages.
+- `@Configuration` : This annotation configures the beans and packages in the class path.

-@PathVariable and @RequestParam are annotations in Spring Framework used to extract values from HTTP requests and pass them into controller methods.
+**@PathVariable** and **@RequestParam** are annotations in Spring Framework used to extract values from HTTP requests and pass them into controller methods.
 While they serve similar purposes, they are used in different scenarios.

 @PathVariable
 This annotation is used to extract values from the URI (path).
 It maps a variable in the URI to a method parameter.